Mahyar-Ali/Deep-Learning/README.txt

 -- Start with a project to gain some momentum and then move onto bigger ones.
 -- AI transmission playbook
--- For brainstorming AI projects, first consult with the person that is a specialized person in that field.(or business)
+-- For brainstorming AI projects, first consult with the person that is a specialized person in that field.(or business) -- Laxk of explanability can force people not to believe like in case of X-ray scans.